Zheng-Xuan/Singapore-resale-flat-price-prediction/README.md

 13. The resale prices vary largely according to flat model as expected - **Flat model will be an important feature**
 14. There are some models which are under represented (e.g. Improved-maisoneete, Multi-Generation, Premium Apartment, etc.)

+**Lease commence date**

+15. The resale prices vary proportionately according to lease commence date - **Lease commence date will be an important feature**

+**Resale price**

+16. The resale prices appear to follow a right skewed distribution as expected - probabilities of higher resale price decreases